-Shepherds and sheep.
 Today, the second Sunday after Easter, is also known as Good Shepherd Sunday, and having just heard the Gospel lesson you can probably figure out why.
-The analogy in this parable is obvious.
-But we are also given the analogy of Shepherd and sheep in St. Peter’s Epistle as well; in words at once the same, and yet slightly different from those we find in the Gospel.
+The analogy in this parable is rather obvious.
+But in St. Peter’s Epistle we are given the analogy of Shepherd and sheep as well; in words at once the same, and yet slightly different from those we find in the Gospel.

-St. John quotes Christ speaking about a “hireling”, meaning someone who the shepherd has employed to watch out for the flock in his place.
-In modern terms, this “hireling” would be what we might think of as a temporary laborer.
-And based on my experiences in my former secular occupation, I can tell you a few things about temporary laborers.
+In his Gospel, St. John quotes Christ speaking about a “hireling”, meaning someone whom the shepherd has employed to guard the flock in his place.
+In modern terms, we might think of this “hireling” as a “temporary laborer”.
+And based on my experiences in my former secular occupation, I can tell you a few things about “temporary laborers”.

 First of all, many, if not most, start off meaning to do well.
-They are dedicated, they try very hard to do a good job, and in most cases, they do a good job.
-But for some, there is one significant difference; they think that they have no vested interest in the success of their contracted employers.
+They are dedicated, they try very hard to do a good job; and in most cases, they do a good job.
+But for some, there is one significant difference; they have no vested interest in the success of their employer.

-You see, when a company hires a temporary laborer to perform some task, they expect that that person will do the job correctly, but the responsibility for that task still resides, ultimately, with the employer.
+You see, when a company hires a temporary laborer to perform some task, they expect that that person will do the job correctly; but the ultimate responsibility for the completion of that task still resides with the employer.
 Regardless of whether the temp succeeds or fails, his or her supervisor will be held responsible and either gets the credit, or takes the blame.
 The temp employee will simply move on to the next job or the next company.
-Therefore, there’s little incentive for the temp to risk his/her neck if the job starts to get to tough.
+Therefore, there’s little incentive for the temp to risk his/her neck if the job starts to get too tough.

 You see, when a temporary laborer fails in their duties, it is up to the supervisor to make sure that things are put right.
 In Our Lord’s time on earth, this meant that it was up to the shepherd to save the flock from the failings of the hireling.
 And to do this, the shepherd relied on one key thing; the sheep of the flock knew his voice.